geatuns/test-repo2/README.md

 * "tidyData.txt": File containing tidy data produced uploaded as directed in the project instructions
 * CodeBook.md: CodeBook file, in Github repo with descriptions of transformations and work performed to produce the resuts
 * "run_analysis.R": instructions/R file
+* Script performs all activities required to proudce the tidy data file